Online Local Advertising for Small Businesses: How Neighbors Find You Online

 We at Netpeak US know a lot about advertising for small businesses.
 We love working on tasks like that, so if you need to let your neighbours know that you're working nearby, don't hesitate to call us.
 We'll make you the shiniest star on your street!

-Local advertising works best when you use channels that help you to match local intent.
+Small business internet advertising works best when you use channels that help you to match local intent.
+Each local advertising platform plays a different role in the customer journey — from discovery to decision.
 Here are the most effective ones.

 Google PMax for Local Businesses